emca-it/OP5-Documentation/op5_docs/01-06-06-Managing_objects.md

 ![](images/16482396/21300190.png) \

 Click on **submit** and save the configuration.

-### Example
+### Custom SNMP example

 Instead of using the SNMP community name hardcoded in the check command or in the command arguments in the service check we will create a custom variable that we will use as a macro in the command arguments.

 In this example we will move the SNMP community name on a traffic check on a switch port from being in the command arguments to a custom variable.

 First we create a custom variable on a switch traffic check, see Creating a new custom variable.

 Name the variable: `snmp_community` (the prefix and upper case conversion will be done automatically).

 Enter the name of your SNMP community as a value.
-Let's say for this example that the community name is "qwerty" Change the command argument of the command argument from "`qwerty!2!100mbit!70!90`" to "`$_SERVICESNMP_COMMUNITY$!2!100mbit!70!90`"
+Let's say for this example that the community name is "qwerty"

+Change the command argument of the command argument from `qwerty!2!100mbit!70!90` to `$_SERVICESNMP_COMMUNITY$!2!100mbit!70!90`.

 ![](images/16482396/21300105.png) \

 Click on **submit** and save the configuration.

 ## Dynamic Button

 The dynamic button is a customizable button which any script can be added to.
 If defined, a link in the service information page will appear under "Service Commands" on the service ext info page.

 ### Configuration

 To configure the dynamic button two custom variables has to be created on the service which the button should be added to.
 The first one is the command line and the second one is the permissions.
 The prefix \_OP5 symbolizes that this is a dynamic button variable.
 If an H is added to the prefix (\_OP5H) the custom variables will not be visible in the Service State Information table.

- **`_OP5H__ACTION__NAME`**
-**`_OP5H__ACCESS__NAME`**
+- `_OP5H__ACTION__NAME`
+- `_OP5H__ACCESS__NAME`

 Note that there are two underscores!

 #### Action

-The action has the variable name \_**`OP5H__ACTION__NAME`** The value of the action is the path to the script that should be executed.
+The action has the variable name `\_OP5H__ACTION__NAME` The value of the action is the path to the script that should be executed.
 The name of the button is set by replacing "NAME" in the variable name.
 When using spaces in the name, this should be replaced by one underscore.
  **Example:**
 To name the dynamic button "Restart Service" and it will execute the script /opt/plugins/custom/restart\_service.sh.
 The variable name should be:

- **Variable name:**`_OP5H__ACTION__RESTART_SERVICE`
+- **Variable name**: `_OP5H__ACTION__RESTART_SERVICE`
- **Value:**`/opt/plugins/custom/restart_service.sh`
+- **Value**: `/opt/plugins/custom/restart_service.sh`

 #### Access

 The `OP5HACCESS_NAME` sets who will be able to use the dynamic button.
 This is set on contact-groups only.
 If a user is not in a group that is specified in the access variable the button will not be visible for the user.
 The access variable name must have the same name as the action name.

- **Example**
- If you want to give access to the "Restart Service" action to the support-group and windowsadmins groups the setup should look like this:
+For example, If you want to give access to the "Restart Service" action to the support-group and windowsadmins groups the setup should look like this:

- **Variable name:** \_`OP5H__ACCESS__RESTART_SERVCE`
+- **Variable name**: \_`OP5H__ACCESS__RESTART_SERVCE`
- **Value:** `support-group,windows-admins`
+- **Value**: `support-group,windows-admins`

 ## Escalations